Hexamethyltungsten: Molecular geometry

 W(CH3)6 adopts a distorted trigonal prismatic geometry with C3v symmetry for the WC6 framework and C3 symmetry including the hydrogen atoms.
 The structure (excluding the hydrogen atoms) can be thought of as consisting of a central atom, capped on either side by two eclipsing sets of three carbon atoms, with one triangular set slightly larger but also closer to the central atom than the other.
 The trigonal prismatic geometry is unusual in that the vast majority of six-coordinate organometallic compounds adopt octahedral molecular geometry.
 In the initial report, the IR spectroscopy results were interpreted in terms of an octahedral structure.
 In 1978, a study using photoelectron spectroscopy appeared to confirm the initial assignment of an Oh structure.

 The octahedral assignment remained for nearly 20 years until 1989 when Girolami and Morse showed that [Zr(CH_{3})_{6}]^{2−} was trigonal prismatic as indicated by X-ray crystallography.
-They predicted that other d0 ML6 species such as [Nb(CH_{3})_{6}]^{−}, [Ta(CH_{3})_{6}]^{−}, and W(CH3)6 would also prove to be trigonal prismatic.
+They interpreted the non-octahedral structure as the result of a second-order Jahn-Teller effect, and predicted that other d0 ML6 species such as [Nb(CH_{3})_{6}]^{−}, [Ta(CH_{3})_{6}]^{−}, and W(CH3)6 would also prove to be trigonal prismatic.
 This report prompted other investigations into the structure of W(CH3)6.
 Using gas-phase electron diffraction, Volden et al. confirmed that W(CH3)6 is indeed trigonal prismatic structure with either D3h or C3v symmetry.
 In 1996, Seppelt et al. reported that W(CH3)6 had a strongly distorted trigonal prismatic coordination geometry based on single-crystal X-ray diffraction, which they later confirmed in 1998.